 Seemingly, it impacts some of my peripheral vision.
 But not that much.
 And not a noticeable amount.
 And, as I said, I’ve made it this far in life without it being a problem so I’m not really fussed.

 And if you think about it, I manage quite well with diminished peripheral vision.
 I mean, I can spot a dingy penny laying in a gutter 10 feet away from me.
 How many people can say that about themselves?
-Though maybe if I didn’t have tilted optic discs, I would find even more money every year!
+Although maybe if I didn’t have tilted optic discs, I would find even more money every year!
 (So maybe this is a problem…?)